 DR. SARAH LOWNDES

-Independent arts writer, curator and lecturer on post-war art and design; Research Fellow at Norwich University of the Arts.
-Lowndes’ research focuses on DIY art, music and publishing, interdisciplinary and performance-related practice, contemporary art, curatorial practice, empirical research, creative cities, interstitial zones and peripheries, subcultures and art writing.
+Independent arts writer, curator and lecturer; Research Fellow at Norwich University of the Arts, Director of Kunsthalle Cromer and Curator at The Yare Gallery.
+Lowndes’ research and teaching focuses on Cultural Studies, post-1945 Art History and Creative Writing, with a particular interest in DIY art, music and publishing, interdisciplinary and performance-related practice, contemporary art, curatorial practice, empirical research, creative cities, interstitial zones and peripheries, subcultures and nature writing.

 2011- 2013 MLitt Creative Writing, Glasgow University